Ephraim of Serbia: Biography

-Born into a priestly family, of Bulgarian origin, he became a monk in c.
-1335 at 23 years of age.
-He moved to Mount Athos, and stayed at Hilandar, and later at Zograf and as a hesychastic ascetic in the mountains of Athos.
-He left Athos in c.
-1347 for a monastery on a river island of the Maritsa near Plovdiv where he became a hegumen.
+Born into a priestly family, of Bulgarian origin, he became a monk around 1335 at the age of 23.
+He moved to Mount Athos, where he stayed at Hilandar, then Zograf, and later lived as a hesychastic ascetic in the mountains of Athos.
+In around 1347, he left Athos on a river island of the Maritsa near Plovdiv where he became a hegumen.
 He then moved to Serbia, and stayed in the Patriarchal Monastery of Peć.
-He lived in a cave-church near Visoki Dečani.
-Patriarch Sava IV built an ascetic cell for him in Ždrelo near the Patriarchal Monastery of Peć.
+He lived in a cave-church near Visoki Dečani, and Patriarch Sava IV built an ascetic cell for him in Ždrelo near the Patriarchal Monastery of Peć.
 When unrest broke out in the state and Church, the Synod chose Jefrem to succeed as patriarch on 3 October 3, 1375.
-He managed to save the Church from interference from feudal lords by renouncing his throne and turning it over to Spiridon, and became an ascetic.
+To protect the Church from interference from feudal lords, he renounced his throne and turned it over to Spiridon, becoming an ascetic.
 Following the death of Spiridon in 1389, Jefrem again took office.
 However, he once again renounced the throne in 1392, and then retired to Ždrelo.
 He died in the evening of 14 June 1400, and was buried the next day at the Patriarchal Monastery of Peć.
 According to the hagiography of Jefrem, Sava V was present at the burial.
 Jefrem left a large original poetry work, preserved in a 14th-century manuscript from Hilandar.

 In 1406 or 1407 ("seven summers after ascendance") he was proclaimed a saint by Sava V after showing signs of sainthood.
 Bishop Marko wrote the Service to St. Jefrem and Life of St. Jefrem.
 His feast day is celebrated on June 15/28, together with St. Lazar and St. Spyridon.